 On a recent Haunted Mansion ride, we walked off the attraction with the lights on!
 Check out my photos tour and cool details here.

-One of my very favorite Disney World rides, the Haunted Mansion experienced technical difficulties on reopening day.
+One of my (Susan) very favorite Disney World rides, the Haunted Mansion experienced technical difficulties while we were on.
 The longer we sat in our Doom Buggies, the more giddy I became.

 When the announcement came that a Cast Member would walk us out, I was like a kid on Christmas morning!

 I’ve been stopped briefly for several occasions while riding the Haunted Mansion attraction.
 Each time, I predict the reason.
 Does someone need help loading, or is the ride experiencing a technical glitch?

 But this time seemed different.
 The longer we sat in the dark, the more excited I became.
 I’ve always dreamed of walking out and seeing the Haunted Mansion with the lights on.
 The longer we waited, the more hopeful I became about the possibility of walking off the ride!

 What is your favorite Haunted Mansion scene?
 Well, imagine getting stuck at your very favorite spot!
 For me, it’s the dancing ballroom scene.
 We stopped right in the middle!

 I felt my jaw drop watching each detail unfold over and over.
 There are way too many details to take it all in.